oinam/notes/startup/how-do-you-fix-a-broken-company.md

+---
+layout: page
+title: How do you fix a broken company
+category: startup
+---

 # How do you fix a broken company

+This appeared in a comment on HackerNews (unable to find the link yet).
+It is a fun read about truth of running companies.
+Reproduced verbatim here;

+---

 Let’s say you were just hired as the President of a furniture company.
 The owner says he knows it's good furniture but even despite huge investments they can't seem to sell any furniture.
 Your job is to turn things around.